milorad-co/mica/README.md

 If you are on Windows, you should unzip the .zip, then run GUMP.exe.
 If you are on Linux, you can run the .AppImage without any setup.
 # Known Issues (Stable, latest version)
 On the Linux version, files are saved as `FILENAME[newline].EXTENSION`, and GUMP attempts to load them as `FILENAME.EXTENSION[newline]`, preventing GUMP from finding them.
-# Known Issues (Development, latest version)
-1. On the Linux version, saving and loading is entirely impossible.
-2. The new saving/loading system is untested for .mifs.